 1. Explore the Town of Jim Thorpe and Lehigh Gorge

 The town of Jim Thorpe is a Pocono Mountains gem.
 A hundred years ago, it was a hub for coal mining, and the titans of the industry built beautiful Victorian homes there.
 Today, these houses are restaurants, shops, museums, and galleries that make up part of the charming downtown.
-Jim Thorpe is also home to the Lehigh Gorge Scenic Railway, which uses vintage coaches (from as early as 1917) pulled by diesel engines.
-Passengers can enjoy a comfortable, narrated trip along the Lehigh River and into Lehigh Gorge State Park.
-You can catch the autumn leaf action on a 25-mile journey on the Bike Train.
-Ride the train up the Gorge past high cliff walls and the mighty Lehigh River.
-Then, rent or bring a bike to ride back to town along the same path at your own pace, pausing to take leaf peeping pictures at your leisure.
+You can catch the autumn leaf action on a 25-mile journey on the Lehigh Gorge Trail.
+Peddle on a bike to town along the Lehigh River and into Lehigh Gorge State Park at your own pace, pausing to take leaf peeping pictures at your leisure.

 October weekends bring the Jim Thorpe Fall Foliage Festival and family-friendly fun partnered with Jim Thorpe’s colorful fall leaf backdrop.
-Ride the train, enjoy live tunes, get spooked on a ghost tour, and explore the town.
+Enjoy live tunes, get spooked on a ghost tour, and explore the town.
 You’ll also find spectacular foliage driving Route 209 from Jim Thorpe toward Pohopoco Drive, which loops around tree-surrounded Beltzville Lake in Beltzville State Park.

 2. Paddle the Delaware River and Visit the Town of Milford